 Check 2: Nairaland

 Nairaland is one of the most used online forums in Nigeria.
 Nigerians gather on Nairaland to discuss anything possible.
-If a company has bad comments about scamming people on nairaland, then, don’t bother honouring their call.
+If a company has bad comments about scamming people on Nairaland, then, don’t bother honouring their call.

-11. Their Website and Social Media Pages
+11. Their Website And Social Media Pages

 Go through the company pages to see who they are and what they’re about.

 Online platforms reveal a lot about a company.
-If there is no news about any on-going recruitment, then know that someone is trying to impersonate them.
-Similarly, if you see a tonne of negative comments about the company, then you have your answer; stay clear.
+If there is no news about any ongoing recruitment, then know that someone is trying to impersonate them.

 To sum it up, why should you take them seriously if they don’t have any online presence?
 Even if they are not a tech-savvy company to own a website; a Facebook, Twitter, Instagram, or LinkedIn account will not harm.

-12. They Request for money
+12. They Request For Money

 This is one of the surest ways to detect scam job interviews and fake recruiters.
 All fake job interviews have one thing in common; they are promoted to exploit innocent job seekers.

-They devise all dubious ways to extort money from their victims.
+They devise dubious ways to extort money from their victims.
 For example, they could ask for a pre-interview fee or a post-interview fee that they would use for one unrealistic thing or the other.

-13. They Hide Their Identity
+13. They Hide Their Identity: How To Detect Scam Job Interviews

 No serious company hides its identity from a potential employee.
 Even when they are using a recruitment agency, the invitation will carry the name of the recruiting agency.
-But fake recruiters will prefer to hide their identity, making it difficult for you to research the company.

 If they are hiding their identity, you don’t have any business with them.